-Finally, for the sub-source fire extinguishers, the European Association for Responsible Use of HFCs in Fire Fighting was contacted (ASSURE, 2005), as well as the Consortium of fire protection systems (Clean Gas, 2001).
-More in details HFC227ea consumptions for fire extinguishers along the whole time series has been provided by Consorzio Clean Gas; consumption levels have been supplied for the years 1990-2000 together with projections of consumptions for the years 2005 and 2010.
-The projections indicate a level of consumption constant since 2005 (150 tonnes).
-After 2010 there are no detailed consumption data available but according to the projections and information supplied by industry the amount of gas has been assumed constant until 2015 and it is expected to decrease from 2016, also for the entering in force of the Regulation n.
+Finally, improvements have been regarded fire extinguishers sub source, because of the revision of emission estimates, including emissions from HFC 125 and HFC 23.
+The European Association for Responsible Use of HFCs in Fire Fighting was contacted (ASSURE, 2005), as well as the Consortium of fire protection systems (Clean Gas, 2001).
+More in details HFC227ea partial consumptions for fire extinguishers along the whole time series has been provided by Consorzio Clean Gas.
+Because other Consortium of fire protection systems are present in the Country, consumption data provided by Clean Gas have been multiplied for a factor equal to five according to expert judgment.
+HFC 227ea consumption levels have been supplied for the years 1990-2000 together with projections of consumptions for the years 2005 and 2010.
+Data from 2000 to 2005 has been assumed constant.
+After 2010 there are no detailed consumption data available but according to information supplied by industry (Gastec Vesta, 2017) the amount of HFC 227ea decreased from 2010 to 2016, replaced by the new chemical NOVEC in the measure of 20%, for the entering in force of the Regulation n.
 517/2014 (UE, 2014).
+On the basis of expert judgment and ASSURE, because of HFC 227ea covers the 90% of the fire extinguishers market, consumption data of HFC 125 and HFC 23 have been estimated, considering that HFC 125 is 2/3 of the remaining quota.